Why Mariah Carey Considers Herself Kind of a Prude

 "You might want to picture a child bride," she told the magazine.
 "There was a conscious effort to keep me as this all-American, whatever that means, girl.
 It was very controlled.
 There was no freedom for me as a human being.
 It was almost like being a prisoner."

-Mottola later addressed their relationship in his memoir, writing it was "absolutely wrong and inappropriate" to become involved with the star and apologizing "for any discomfort or pain that all of my good intentions inevitably caused her."
+Mottola later addressed their relationship in his memoir, writing it was "absolutely wrong and inappropriate" to become involved with the star and apologizing "for any discomfort or pain that all of my good intentions inevitably caused her," according to Billboard.
 He also called her past descriptions of him "untrue."

-While she's dating a younger man, Carey maintained to the magazine, "I haven't had that many, but there has been a variety pack."

-And, despite all the headlines sparked by her love life, Mimi candidly told Cosmo, "I've only been with five people in my life, so I'm kind of a prude, honestly, compared to most others in the field."